thoughtworks/talisman/docs/getting-started.md

 ### License

-Talisman is distributed by an [MIT license](https://github.com/thoughtworks/talisman/blob/master/LICENSE).
+Talisman is distributed under under the [MIT license](https://github.com/thoughtworks/talisman/blob/main/LICENSE).

 ### Contributing

 We love contributors who also share the passion of securing code-bases and of open-source.
 When contributing to this repository, please first discuss the change you wish to make by raising an issue, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in our document for [CONTRIBUTING](https://github.com/thoughtworks/talisman/blob/master/contributing.md).
+Read more about becoming a contributor in our document for [CONTRIBUTING](https://github.com/thoughtworks/talisman/blob/main/contributing.md).

 #### Thank you to the contributors of Talisman!